TheNameisSea/Molecular_Descriptor/README.md

 # Molecular_Descriptor
-A data science app made in Python
+A data science app made in Python.
 Usage: Calculate the molecular descriptor of molecules

 Library:
 * Streamlit: GUI